Cynthia Benedict Goering, PT, MA, LMHC

 More Info About My Practice

-I gladly accept insurance, and I am a preferred provider with Regence.
-Most insurance companies will offer a significant percentage of reimbursement, even if I am not a preferred provider.
+I gladly accept insurance, and I am a preferred provider with Premera, First Choice, Group Health, and Regence.
+Most insurance companies will offer a percentage of reimbursement, even if I am not a preferred provider.
 Please feel free to contact me with questions.

 As a Physical Therapist, I enjoyed working with people of all ages in a variety of settings, including hospitals, rehabilitation facilities, and in clients' homes.
 I had the privilege of partnering with clients and families to enhance their physical well-being.
 Through this work, I became increasingly aware of the emotional, mental, spiritual and social components of physical health.
 Therefore I decided to pursue education and training as a psychotherapist.